 To place COVID-19 into context, it is important to recognize that current estimates predict it is likely more contagious than the common cold and over 2 times more contagious than influenza.
-In contrast, MERS and SARS, though more deadly, were less transmissible, which made it less urgent to quickly uncover effective preventive measures.
-Most conditions for which vaccinations are regularly recommended have a case fatality rate (CFR) over approximately 0.1% and an R0 value over 1.
-Ebola is an exception to this rule - though it was transmissible and deadly enough to warrant a vaccine, the virus was spread through fluid transmission and was confined to a small enough area that it subsided on its own.
+In contrast, MERS and SARS, though more deadly, were less transmissible, which made it less to quickly urgent effective uncover preventive measures.
+Most conditions for vaccinations which regularly are recommended have a case fatality rate (CFR) over approximately 0.1% and an RO value over 1.
+Ebola is an exception to this rule though it was transmissible and deadly enough to warrant a vaccine, the spread virus was through fluid transmission and was confined to a small enough area that it subsided on its own.
 (See Figure 2 for the transmissibility and fatality rates of several infectious conditions).
 R0 and CFR estimates may be subject to change as more data is generated, but most studies predict the COVID-19 reproductive number value falls between 2 and 5.7 and its CFR value is at 3.4% in the U.S. [1] The current approach of rapid exploration into therapeutic interventions and vaccinations is validated as COVID-19 falls similarly within the transmissibility and severity thresholds of other common viruses with proven vaccines.